Juan Eugenio Iglesias

 Institution: Massachusetts General Hospital (MGH) and Harvard Medical School

-After finishing my studies in Telecommunications Engineering at ETSI, I studied another year and a half at the Stockholm Royal Institute of Technology (KTH), funded by a scholarship from the Ernst Johnson Foundation, to obtain a double degree in Electrical Engineering.
-After two years working as a laboratory assistant (one at ETSI, and another at the University of Copenhagen), I completed a PhD in Biomedical Engineering at the University of California – Los Angeles, funded by a Fulbright scholarship.
-Later I was a postdoctoral researcher at the Martinos Center (MGH / Harvard) and at the BCBL in San Sebastián, with a Marie-Sklodowska Curie fellowship.
-After this postdoctoral stage, I was awarded a Starting Grant project from the European Research Council, which financed my teaching position at University College London in the United Kingdom.
+After completing my Telecommunications Engineering degree at ETSI, I spent an additional year and a half at the Royal Institute of Technology in Stockholm (KTH) , funded by an Ernst Johnson Foundation grant, to obtain a double degree in Electrical Engineering.
+Following two years working as a laboratory assistant (one at ETSI and one at the University of Copenhagen), I completed a PhD in Biomedical Engineering at the University of California, Los Angeles, funded by a Fulbright scholarship.
+I then undertook postdoctoral research at the Martinos Center (MGH/Harvard) and at the BCBL in San Sebastián, supported by a Marie Skłodowska-Curie fellowship.
+After this postdoctoral period, I was awarded a European Research Council Starting Grant, which funded my lectureship at University College London in the UK.

-In 2018, I returned to Martinos, where I lead a research group where we apply machine learning techniques to the analysis of brain MRI images in humans.
+In 2018, I returned to Martinos, where I lead a research group that applies machine learning techniques to the analysis of brain magnetic resonance imaging in humans.